sonishsivarajkumar/PyCTAKES/docs/index.md

 ## 📄 License

-PyTAKES is released under the **Apache-2.0 License**.
+PyCTAKES is released under the **Apache-2.0 License**.
 See [LICENSE](LICENSE) for details.

 ## 🙏 Acknowledgments

-PyTAKES is inspired by [Apache cTAKES](https://ctakes.apache.org/) and builds upon the excellent work of the clinical NLP community.
+PyCTAKES is inspired by [Apache cTAKES](https://ctakes.apache.org/) and builds upon the excellent work of the clinical NLP community.
 Special thanks to the developers of spaCy, scispaCy, and other open-source libraries that make this project possible.

 ---

 **Ready to get started?** Check out our [Quick Start Guide](quickstart.md) or explore the [Examples](examples.md)!

-PyTAKES is an entirely Python-based clinical NLP framework that mirrors and extends Apache cTAKES' rich functionality, while delivering an easy-to-install, easy-to-use package on PyPI.
+PyCTAKES is an entirely Python-based clinical NLP framework that mirrors and extends Apache cTAKES' rich functionality, while delivering an easy-to-install, easy-to-use package on PyPI.

 ### Key Features